rerun-io/rerun/docs/content/reference/migration/migration-0-18.md

 `EncodedImage` is our new archetype for logging an image file, e.g. a PNG or JPEG.

 #### Python
-In Python we already had a `ImageEncoded` class that was responsible for logging both chroma-downsampled images (NV12, YUY2) and image files (JPEG, PNG, …).

-Image files are now instead logged with [`EncodedImage`](https://rerun.io/docs/reference/types/archetypes/encoded_image?speculative-link), and chroma-downsampled images (NV12/YUY2) are now logged with the new `Image` archetype:
+`rr.ImageEncoded` is deprecated.
+Image files (JPEG, PNG, …) should instead be logged with [`EncodedImage`](https://rerun.io/docs/reference/types/archetypes/encoded_image?speculative-link), and chroma-downsampled images (NV12/YUY2) are now logged with the new `Image` archetype: